Berlin to Malchin

 What’s Included

-- Accommodation for 7 nights in a climate-controlled cabin on board the deluxe class vessel, the Merlijn
+- Accommodation for 7 or 8 nights on board the Merlijn

 What’s Not Included